Barbog/deja-website/pages/en/creation.ministry-of-public-works.md

 <span style="color:fdb913;"><u>Needed:</u></span>

-several helping hands and 2 co-leads are needed to organize this ministry.
+several helping hands and 2 co-leads are needed to manage this ministry.
 If this is something you wish to do, introduce yourself on the public works channel on Slack, meet the rest of the crew that will be working wih you, and use the channel to organize your team and communicate amongst yourselves.

 NOTE: Carpentry skills and/or the ability to build are a preferred requirement if you chose to take on one of the 2 co-lead roles.